ccnmaastricht/SSU/README.md

 1. **Camera Module**: This module simulates a virtual camera.
 It uses panorama images of different scenes to simulate the visual input that would be received by an eye.
 It provides a 360-degree view of each scene and can capture images based on the current eye position and target location.
 The module uses Docker to ensure that its dependencies are self-contained and that it can run in a variety of environments.
 It contains several Python scripts that provide the camera functionality and set up a ROS2 node for communication with other modules.

 2. **Saccade Generation Module**: This module simulates the biological process of saccades, which are rapid eye movements that quickly redirect the focus of the eye to a new position.
-The module uses the Nest library, a simulator for spiking neural network models, to construct and simulate a Saccade Generator.
+The module uses NEST, a simulator for spiking neural network models, to construct and simulate a Saccade Generator.
 The module also includes a ROS2 node for communication with other modules.

 3. **Saliency Module**: The purpose of the saliency module is to simulate the neural processes that highlight regions of an image that are likely to draw attention.
 It uses a TensorFlow-based saliency model to generate a saliency map from an input image.
 The module includes a ROS2 node for communication with other modules.